waynezhang2021/autokey/README.md

 # autokey
-A simple project that automates keyboard typing.
+A simple project that automates keyboard typing and mouse actions.
+This is a library with 2 demos.